Frequently Asked Questions (these have been developed from enquires received by Gosport Borough Council):

 There are various funds to help relieve homelessness that Housing can use including the Rough Sleepers Grant, which is a grant not a loan, to enable singles/couples that are homeless but not in priority need to secure a room to rent in the private sector.

 If an individual is on Gosport Borough Council land an application to Court for an order to remove them may be sought.
 If a rough sleeper is on private land the Council and Police have no powers to move a person on.
-The Council will however make contact with the relevant land owner to request support in moving rough sleepers on in the hope that they may engage with services.
+The Council will however make contact with the relevant land owner to request support in moving individuals on in the hope that they may engage with services.

 No, the High Street is owned by Hampshire County Council Highway Authority.
 Hampshire County Council may take action if access along the High Street is being obstructed.